Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 ![Consent page image files](/Images/consent-page-files.png)

-There is 2 main file you can customize
+For instance, for payment, there is 2 main files you can customize

 ![obbr-payment-consent-1.tmpl](/Images/consent-page-obbr-payment1.png)